 Food-loving travelers know that in most places, while you can get great meals in restaurants, the best food is often the stuff prepared by home cooks—behind closed doors.
 Those of us who aren’t lucky enough to have a friend in every port can only imagine those home-cooked meals (or stay long enough to make friends who will invite us in), but in Italy there’s an organization that connects welcoming Italian cooks with curious diners.
 Frankly, it’s such a clever idea, I wonder why it isn’t more common.

-Home Food, started in Bologna in 2004, is an organization dedicated to preserving traditional Italian dishes.
+Home Food, aka Cesarine, started in Bologna in 2004, is an organization dedicated to preserving traditional Italian dishes.
 They do this by encouraging home cooks in Italy to make the local and seasonal dishes that are specific to the areas in which they live, and by then inviting other people to experience these meals in the intimate setting of a real Italian home, rather than a restaurant.
 The cooks who are part of Home Food (they’re called Cesarine) go through a rigorous application and testing process to ensure the dishes they’re preparing are up to Home Food’s standards, and they then submit dates each month when they’re available to host a dinner.
 Home Food diners can consult the organization’s calendar and register for whatever dinners sound appealing.

 Of course, travelers have less flexibility than Italian residents when it comes to signing up for Home Food dinners, in that the calendar of events must also coincide with where they’ll be in Italy at the time.
-After a few trips when my itinerary and the Home Food calender were at odds, then, I was giddy when a dinner in Milan appeared during a week I planned to be in the city.
+After a few trips when my itinerary and the Home Food calendar were at odds, then, I was giddy when a dinner in Milan appeared during a week I planned to be in the city.
 My husband and I might have been more nervous about the evening had we known we were the only people who had registered for the dinner—it was November in Milan, a low-tourist month in a city not as popular with visitors as some others—but our hosts turned out to be so delightful we stayed for hours after the meal had ended.

 Cesarine menu.
 Photo by Madeline Jhawar